 EDDOs smoothly achieve this syncretization, ensuring that a device meets user needs in every aspect possible while working to exacting technical standards.
 For instance, deliverable volume, cap removal force, and needle safety activation force are some of the EDDOs that safeguard proper and safe functioning of the device.

-FDA’s Guidance on EDDOs
+FDA’s Guidance on Essential Drug Delivery Outputs

 The FDA’s guidance on EDDOs provide a structured approach to identifying and maintaining these outputs.
 This includes a step-by-step process that highlights the importance of controlling EDDOs throughout the design lifecycle.
 By doing so, manufacturers can ensure their devices meet the highest standards of safety and effectiveness.